BA (Pharmacy), DHL

 We welcome articles from both bench and bedside that promise to deliver well researched and sound minded work from a multidisciplinary community of academicians (basic science) and professionals (clinical science) alike.
-The members of the editorial board of the RDSAS journal are well versed in the science of brain reward circuitry and clinical outcomes of victims of RDS.
+The members of the editorial board of the Addiction Science journal are well versed in the science of brain reward circuitry and clinical outcomes of victims of RDS.
 Each submitted paper will be given appropriate attention and accepted only after rigorous peer review.
-As an open access journal, we are dedicated to a rapid review process and a fair-minded approach without bias.
+As an open-access journal, we are dedicated to a rapid review process and a fair-minded approach without bias.

 As editors-in-chief, we embrace not only biologically based science but the holistic, psychosocial and spiritual aspects of the recovery process.
-So join us and become part of an effort to explore the common mechanisms for all addictions and through our continued understanding of psychiatric genetics, epigenetics, neuroimaging and neuroscience, work towards a world class “blueprint” for redeeming joy by making a life free from the pain of addiction possible!
+So join us and become part of an effort to explore the common mechanisms for all addictions and through our continued understanding of psychiatric genetics, epigenetics, neuroimaging, and neuroscience, work towards a world-class “blueprint” for redeeming joy by making life free from the pain of addiction possible!

 Ken & Raj

-Journal of Reward Deficiency Syndrome and Addiction Science (JRDSAS) (Formerly Journal of Reward Deficiency Syndrome) is a new peer-reviewed quarterly published journal that covers the experimental, clinical and epidemiological areas of research which involves the gene associations (including environmental epigenetics) especially the genes involved in brain reward circuitry.
+Journal of Addiction Science (JAS) (Formerly Journal of Reward Deficiency Syndrome and Addiction Science ) is a peer-reviewed quarterly published journal that covers the experimental, clinical and epidemiological areas of research which involves the gene associations (including environmental epigenetics) especially the genes involved in brain reward circuitry.

 The expert editorial board is headed by the most honored scientist Dr. Kenneth Blum.
 It was he who coined the term “Reward Deficiency Syndrome” to explain the breakdown of the reward cascade due to both multiple genes and environmental stimuli (pleiotropism) and resultant aberrant behaviors.